 But keep in mind that the playback will take place in dual mono mode, in which the audio signal is simply duplicated and played simultaneously on the left and right channels.
 Although mono is sometimes considered to be the poor cousin of stereo, producers such as Joe Meek were able to make powerful and lucid mixes to record them in mono.
 I'd be surprised if a sound card could only output mono audio, but a superficial Google reveals that people report this exact problem.
 This is done by recording the main elements of a track, such as the main instruments and vocals, in mono and other supporting elements in stereo.
 Known as “pseudo-stereo” this guy uses audio software to duplicate tracks in mono and add effects.
 If you usually only use one earbud at a time - which believe it or not you might prefer - then you might prefer mono sound over stereo.

+Before stereo was introduced mono only offered one track with a “flat” sounding experience which offered little depth on multiple speakers since they all played exactly same track.
 It's important to note that some listeners will be using smartphones or other mono playback systems.
-Mono record players were more commonly owned in the average household, while stereo players represented a slightly more investment.
-That said, if you use monaural or single-earbud headphones, have a hearing impairment in one ear, or perhaps you tend to share your headphones a lot, it's best to use mono audio.
-The most basic definition of mono or stereo is simply that with stereo you receive information in one ear that is somewhat different from what the other ear receives.
+Mono record players were more commonly owned in average households while stereo players represented slightly more investment.
+That said if you use monaural or single-earbud headphones have hearing impairment in one ear or perhaps you tend to share your headphones a lot it's best to use mono audio.
+The most basic definition of mono or stereo is simply that with stereo you receive information in one ear that is somewhat different from what other ear receives.